 But while our work address immediate challenges, it is under-pinned by long-term thinking.

 The Nguuni Nature Sanctuary is an area which provides green lungs for Mombasa offering local people the opportunity to see birds and wildlife in their natural settings.
 At the entrance is an Education Centre which was built in 2006 and provided Kenya’s first community children’s library.
-Equipped with an actively used IT centre and a hub for vocation skills training, it supports local schools as well as 17,000 children from informal settlements in and around Mombasa.
+Equipped with an actively used IT centre and a hub for vocation skills training, it supports local schools and has seen more than 115,000 visits from children from informal settlements in and around Mombasa.
 This haven of green on the edge of the city also inspires them to think about the future and how to protect nature by offering a number of environmental activities and programmes.
 Building awareness for the need to nurture the environment from an early age is crucial because, in the words of Dr. Haller, “change can take a generation.”

 Bamburi Limestone Quarry before Dr. Haller arrived